yyuting/learning_from_program_trace/README.md

     python generate_script.py --modelroot ./ --mode train

+NOTE: the script only runs properly if training datasets are available (which will be released upon publication).
+Training datasets can also be re-genrenerated using the commands above.

 ## Validate model

 Generate script to run validation on trained intermediate models.
 Note due to anonymous Google drive's storage limit, we did not include validation dataset.
 Actually running the command will fail unless validation dataset is re-generated.
 We will release the entire dataset upon publication.

     python generate_script.py --modelroot ./ --mode validation

+NOTE: the script only runs properly if validation datasets are available (which will be released upon publication).
+Validation datasets can also be re-genrenerated using the commands above.

 ## Profile inference runtime

 Generate script that accurately estimates inference runtime.

     python generate_script.py --modelroot ./ --mode accurate_timing

+NOTE: this command only runs properly if trained model and datasets are downloaded.

 ## Reference